hzhumsc/PCSC_Data_Approximation/README.md

 #### B. Testing the result of our prepared test cases
 In the project, there are already some pre-defined test cases.
 There are 4 data samples are already present in the folder **data** under the project repository.
 Users can directly use these 4 cases to see how this program works.

+User doesn't have to specify the path of the data file and the output path in this case.
+And the process of choosing the approximation methods is the same as the case when the user chooses to use his/her own data files.

 ### 5. The pre-defined data samples

+There are 4 pre-defined data samples.
+The values of `x_i` are the same 101 equally spaced points ranging from -20 to 20.

+#### data sample 1